A fun fiction for friends!

 He kissed her.

 "You're quiet," he said.
-"What are you thinking about?"
+"What are you thinking about?" he asked.

 "I'm just glad I'm not trying to camp in my car with the cold weather coming.
 I certainly couldn't live like that with Eloise.
 It makes me want to pinch myself that God sent you and your family to look after us.
 It hardly seems real."